harifrahman/go-simple-bank/README.md

 Simple Bank (Golang) is simple project for exercise purpose

-This repository contains the codes of the [Backend Master Class](https://bit.ly/backendmaster) course by [TECH SCHOOL](https://dev.to/techschoolguru) on our [Youtube channel](https://www.youtube.com/c/TECHSCHOOLGURU).
+This exercise project is learned / built by following [Backend Master Class](https://bit.ly/backendmaster) course by [TECH SCHOOL](https://dev.to/techschoolguru) on our [Youtube channel](https://www.youtube.com/c/TECHSCHOOLGURU).

 Tech Stack:
 - Golang